MadhuKashyap/Kafka/notes.md

 ```
 - If the partition-key is provided, Kafka will hash the key and map it to a partition.
 If no partition-key is provided, Kafka does a round-robin distribution across partitions.
 - A topic can have multiple partitions, and each partition is hosted on a different broker.
 So messages published to a topic might go to different brokers.
+- Before writing data to a topic, producer requests metadata about the cluster from a broker.
+The metadata tells on which broker is the partition leader residing and the producer always writes on the leader

 🧠 Summary